natatali-ya/petri-net-and-state-machine/README.md

-# Petri net and Statemachine editor
+# Petri net and State machine editor
 Editor for building State machines and Petri net.
 It is possible to convert State machines to Petri net.
 Implemented operations on State machines: